Last updated 25th May 2018

 4.1 We may use your information for the following purposes:

-2. b) to manage our relationship with you (and/or your business), including by maintaining our database of clients and other third parties for administration, and accounting and relationship management purposes
+b) to manage our relationship with you (and/or your business), including by maintaining our database of clients and other third parties for administration, accounting, and relationship management purposes

-3. c) to complete our contractual obligations to you, or otherwise taking steps as described in our engagement terms and/or our Terms of Business (including any associated administration)
+c) to complete our contractual obligations to you, or otherwise take steps as described in our engagement terms and/or our Terms of Business (including any associated administration)

-5. e) to process any job application you, (or your representative), has submitted
+e) to process any job application you, (or your representative), have submitted

-7. g) to customise our website according to your interests
+g) to customize our website according to your interests

-11. k) to measure or understand the effectiveness of advertising we send to you and others, and to deliver relevant advertising to you
+k) to measure or understand the effectiveness of advertising we send to you and others and to deliver relevant advertising to you

-12. l) to ensure we appropriately administer any attendance / visits to our offices
+l) to ensure we appropriately administer any attendance/visits to our offices

-14. n) as we feel is necessary to prevent illegal activity or to protect our interests.
+n) as we feel is necessary to prevent illegal activity or to protect our interests.s.

 5.1 We will rely on the following legal bases under European Data Protection Legislation for processing your personal data:

-3. c) We have a legitimate interest in doing so as a services provider (and where our legitimate interests are not overridden by your (or the relevant individual’s) own interests or fundamental rights or freedoms).
-These legitimate interests will include our interests in managing our relationship with our clients, administering visits to our offices and ascertaining achievement of proper standards/ compliance with policies, practices or procedures.
+c) We have a legitimate interest in doing so as a services provider (and where our legitimate interests are not overridden by your (or the relevant individual’s) own interests or fundamental rights or freedoms).
+These legitimate interests will include our interests in managing our relationship with our clients, administering visits to our offices, and ascertaining the achievement of proper standards/ compliance with policies, practices, or procedures.

-4. d) Where processing of ‘special category data’ is necessary in the context of the establishment, exercise or defence of legal claims.
+d) Where the processing of ‘special category data is necessary for the context of the establishment, exercise, or defense of legal claims.

 6 Sharing your information

 6.1 We may share your details with carefully selected third parties.
-These may include service providers, support services and organisations that help us to market our services and third parties instructed to enable us to fulfil our contractual obligations to you and/or our clients in the course of business.
+These may include service providers, support services, organisations that help us to market our services, and third parties instructed to enable us to fulfill our contractual obligations to you and/or our clients in the course of business.

 6.2 If we share your information with third parties they will process your information as either a data controller or as our data processor and this will depend on the purposes of our sharing your personal data.
 We will only share your personal data in compliance with the European Data Protection Legislation.